xregistry/spec/core/spec.md

 - `inline` - See [inlining](#inlining) for more information

-A successful response MUST either return the Version or an HTTP redirect to the `RESOURCEUri` value when defined.
+A successful response MUST either return the Version or an HTTP redirect to the `RESOURCEUrl` value when defined.

 In the case of returning the Resource, the response MUST be of the form: